 Jyrki 69 – Everything that I do, a guy who creates Rockabilly stuff and the solo record, everything in the end leads into The 69 Eyes.
 Sooner or later we will be back.
 If it’s not happening, I can’t wait, I’ll do these other things by myself.
 I want to do it, but they’re easier at this point.

 Jyrki 69 – There is more space for me to sing.
-The thing that is cool, Cleopatra Records, which are releasing it, they are now in the movie business as well.
+The cool thing, Cleopatra Records, which is releasing it, they are now in the movie business as well.
 That was a really cool connection to get a couple of singles like “Last Halloween” and “Blood Lust” into some upcoming Horror movies.
 That was always something that I have been dreaming of all my life.
 Really half of The 69 Eyes songs are wannabe movie songs – “Lost Boys” and “Brandon Lee,” just to name a few.
 Now it has all of a sudden happened.

 CrypticRock.com – Excellent!
-You mentioned movies, that leads into my very last question, clearly you are a fan of the Horror movies.
-That said, what some of your favorite Horror movies?
+You mentioned movies, which leads to my very last question, clearly, you are a fan of Horror movies.
+That said, what are some of your favorite Horror movies?

 Then what is always a question is what is my favorite vampire movie?
 One movie has already been mentioned here and one hasn’t.
 I like to say Fright Night (1985) was something that really had an impact on me.
-The original one of course, Tom Holland’s movie.
-I went to see it to the theaters and when you went there they gave you glow in the dark plastic fangs.
+The original one, of course, Tom Holland’s movie.
+I went to see it at the theaters and when you went there they gave you glow-in-the-dark plastic fangs.
 The movie had, I think, the first ever onscreen rockstar kind of vampire.
 That movie had something, it really inspired me back then.
 One of the first The 69 Eyes songs we ever wrote as a demo was called “Fright Night.”
-I had just saw that movie, so now as we are planning on writing music, I forced our guitarist to discover the demo, and it’s time to do that track finally!
+I had just seen that movie, so now as we are planning on writing music, I forced our guitarist to discover the demo, and it’s time to do that track finally!

 CrypticRock.com – Yes, Guillermo del Toro is quite good at that.
 Did you happen to see the 2016 movie The Neon Demon?